nitinjha607/leaflink-2.0/README.md

 # Leaflink <img src="https://github.com/nitinjha607/leaflink-2.0/assets/118757299/3680726e-59c2-4101-83aa-8af58d91de8d" alt="Leaflink Screenshot" width="50"/>

-Leaflink is an innovative mobile application that aims to revolutionize waste management.
-With the power of Gemini AI, Leaflink allows users to scan waste and receive customized solutions on how to reuse, recycle, and reduce waste effectively.
+Leaflink is a mobile application designed to transform the way we manage waste by leveraging the power of Gemini AI.
+The app allows users to scan waste items and receive personalized solutions on how to effectively reuse, recycle, or reduce them.
+This innovative approach not only promotes sustainable waste management practices but also educates users on environmental conservation.

+In addition to waste scanning, Leaflink offers a social platform where users can connect with like-minded individuals, share photos, and participate in eco-friendly events.
+The integration of Google Maps API enables users to discover and host events with ease, further fostering a community dedicated to environmental preservation.

+The app includes a leaderboard feature that rewards users for their eco-friendly actions, motivating them to make greener choices.
+Furthermore, the profile section allows users to track their impact, including posts, events hosted, and connections made.

+Built with Flutter for cross-platform compatibility, Firebase Firestore for user interactions, and Gemini AI for waste solutions, Leaflink provides an intuitive and engaging platform for individuals to contribute towards a more sustainable future.

 ## Features